-We provide an Autism Assessment Service which is free at the point of service, for people from within the Scarbrough and Ryedale Clinical Commissioning Group (CCG) area.
+We provide an Autism Assessment Service which is free at the point of service, for people from within the Scarborough and Ryedale Clinical Commissioning Group (CCG) area.

-PLEASE NOTE: You cannot refer yourself to the Scarbrough and Ryedale Autism Assessment Service.
+PLEASE NOTE: You cannot refer yourself to the Scarborough and Ryedale Autism Assessment Service.
 A referral has to be made by a health or social care professional.

 What does the service offer?